Working Out On the Move: 4 flyphysique (barre) exercises you can do anywhere

 Are you obsessed with your barre class?
 Do you crave that sweet muscle ache from a fierce set of pulse and hold reps?
+Try working out on the move!

 If you can’t make it to one of our daily barre classes or are planning an extended vacation away, you don’t need to miss your pump and pulsing fix.
 You might be in the groove, now that you’re taking consistent classes and finally making it through a full seat set.
 Or you just know that barre routine makes you feel so great.